 - Autoimmune diseases

 Polyphenols in fruit can also help your dog fight another common cause of chronic inflammation …

 4. Polyphenols Fight Oxidative Stress

 Billions of molecules can react every second leading to a lot of damage to molecules.
 It’s especially harmful to cell membranes.
 Free radicals build up like rust in the body.
 And this rust causes chronic inflammation and ultimately chronic disease and premature aging.

-They work together to donate an electron to the free radical … but without becoming free radicals themselves.
+Antioxidants fight free radicals.
+They work together to donate an electron to the free radical … without becoming free radicals themselves.

 Think of feeding polyphenols and fruits as making deposits into your dog’s bank account.
 These deposits help your dog’s health account to stay balanced and healthy against:

 - Environmental toxins